 I usually feed them by using my hard-earned savings or lunch money —I eat less on those days.
 But, today I wanted to walk away because I was too tired; I needed sleep because I had finished my job.
 As soon as I started walking towards my car, my heart started twisting due to emotional turmoil.
 It was a weird feeling as if someone was holding my heart in his/her hands and then pressing it really hard.
 I experienced lots of pain so I just turned around and asked him to come inside Tim Hortons.
 Then, I requested him to order some food for himself.
 I stood there all the while making sure that he gets the food in his hands.
 I don’t trust anyone when it comes to the homeless; I mean what if the server’s answer was, “Shoo, shoo.
 Go away!
 The lady who ordered this food is gone and so should you.”
 I was a little surprised when he felt dignified enough to sit inside the warm Tim Hortons to eat this meager dinner─he had painstakingly ordered a large sandwich, large coffee, and a muffin.
 After this, I started feeling peaceful; and, the pain that I had felt in my heart slowly disappeared.
 Experiencing life through the eyes of homeless or seeing them lying on streets is one of the toughest things I have done in my entire life.

 I have seen, met, helped, and talked with several homeless who are scattered all over my region.
-Besides my cash, I have donated food items and clothing to charities that are dedicated to the homeless─one of my favourite charities is “Straight to the Streets”.
+Besides my cash, I have donated food items and clothing to charities that are dedicated to the homeless.
 I have also given these destitute individuals cards that provide a Hotline for the homeless.
-It wasn’t easy distributing these on my own and without a team─working without a team is easier given than one has a busy schedule.
+It wasn’t easy distributing these on my own and without a team─working without a team is easier given that one has a busy schedule.

 I feel that there is less help out there for them.
 I mean if I give them $20 for food, then that will cover only food for one day.
 Then there are expenses for clothing, hygiene, shelter, and job training.
 Who is going to cover for that?
 (Sighs!)
 Every time I walk away after helping them, I am left with huge regret because I know that I haven’t done enough for them.

 I am leaving a note here in hope that people will be inspired by the example I have set and help their local homeless.
 Feel free to compete with me in this; i.e., if you can.
-I dare you to win this competition, boys and gals. (winks and laughs demonically, “Muhahahaha!)
+I dare you to win this competition, boys and gals.
+Muhahahah! (laughs and winks)

 Cheers and Sweet Dreams!